jayeshs999/ToyDB/README.md

 ## Contributors

 ### Jayesh Singla - 190050053
-- Implemented the functions in tbl.c
+Implemented the functions in tbl.c and contributed to debugging.

 ### Shrey Singla - 190050114
-- Implemented loaddb.c and dumpdb.c
+Implemented loaddb.c and dumpdb.c and contributed to debugging.

-Both of us contributed in debugging the code

 ## References